NullVoxPopuli/optional-chaining-codemod/README.md

 To run a specific codemod from this project, you would run the following:

 ```
-npx typescript-optional-chaining-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx @nullvoxpopuli/optional-chaining-codemod path/of/files/ or/some**/*glob.js

 # or

-yarn global add typescript-optional-chaining-codemod
+yarn global add @nullvoxpopuli/optional-chaining-codemod
+optional-chaining-codemod path/of/files/ or/some**/*glob.js

+# or

+volta install @nullvoxpopuli/optional-chaining-codemod
-typescript-optional-chaining-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+optional-chaining-codemod path/of/files/ or/some**/*glob.js
 ```

 ## Transforms